-The Series B Debentures are presently rated as "A (low)" with a Stable trend from DBRS.
+In the latter part of 2019, the Company received a "BBB" investment grade credit rating with a "Stable" trend from DBRS.
+In addition, the Series A Unsecured Debentures are presently rated as "BBB" with a "Stable" trend by DBRS and the Series B Secured Debentures are presently rated as "A (low)" with a "Stable" trend by DBRS.
 The following information relating to DBRS credit ratings is based on information made available to the public by DBRS.

 The DBRS long-term debt rating scale provides an opinion on the risk of default; that is, the risk that an issuer will fail to satisfy its financial obligations in accordance with the terms under which the obligations have been issued.
 Ratings are based on quantitative and qualitative considerations relevant to the borrowing entity and the relative ranking of claims.
 DBRS' credit ratings for long-term debt instruments range from AAA to D. Each rating category other than AAA and D also contains subcategories "high" and "low".
-The absence of either a "high" or "low" designation indicates the rating is in the "middle" of the category.
+The absence of either a "high" or "low"

+designation indicates the rating is in the "middle" of the category.
 Long-term debt securities rated "A" are of good credit quality and the capacity for payment of financial obligations is considered substantial.

 Credit ratings are intended to provide investors with an independent measure of the credit quality of an issue of securities.
-The credit ratings on the Series B Debentures may not reflect the potential impact of all risks on the value of the Series B Debentures.
-In addition, real or anticipated changes in the Company's credit ratings will generally affect the market value of the Series B Debentures.
+The credit ratings on the Series B Secured Debentures may not reflect the potential impact of all risks on the value of the Series B Secured Debentures.
+In addition, real or anticipated changes in the Company's credit ratings will generally affect the market value of the Series B Secured Debentures.
 The ratings are not a recommendation to buy, sell or hold securities and the ratings may be changed, suspended or withdrawn if, in their judgment, circumstances so warrant.